remidinishanth/golang_learnings/README.md

 * A Go plugin is package compiled with the `-buildmode=plugin` which creates a shared object (.so) library file instead of the standard archive (.a) library file.
+* Using the standard library's plugin package, Go can dynamically load the shared object file at runtime to access exported elements such as functions an variables.